EOSIO/eosio-java-android-abieos-serialization-provider/README.md

 }
 ```

+The `build.gradle` files for the project currently include configurations for publishing the project to Artifactory.
+These should be removed if you are not planning to use Artifactory or you will encounter build errors.
+To do so, make the changes marked by comments throughout the files.

 Then refresh your gradle project.

 Now ABIEOS Serialization Provider is ready for use within EOSIO SDK for Java according to the [EOSIO SDK for Java Basic Usage instructions](https://github.com/EOSIO/eosio-java/tree/master#basic-usage).